uktrade/data-store-service/README.md

 ## data-flow and Data Workspace's datasets database

-Data is ingested into Data Workspace's datasets database every night, triggered by a job in Jenkins, leveraging data-flow.
+Triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace's datasets database.
 The following sequence diagram shows the high level steps involved for each source.

 ```mermaid
 sequenceDiagram